zehnpaard/ozkernel-ocaml/03_record/README.md

-02 -Procedures
+03 - Records
 =

 * Ints are the only numbers (no floats)
-* Numbers and procedures are values
+* Numbers, procedures and are values
-* No records
 * Builtins called like procedures but do not have procedure values

 ```